readthedocs/actions/README.md

 # GitHub Actions for Read the Docs

+> [!WARNING]
+> **This action is deprecated and it shouldn't be used.**
+> This feature was included in the Read the Docs application itself.
+> Read more about it at https://about.readthedocs.com/blog/2025/06/announcing-our-github-app-beta/

 This repository contains all the official GitHub Actions for Read the Docs.

 ## Release and tags